eldarion/eldarion-ajax/README.md

 # eldarion-ajax

-This is a plugin that Eldarion uses for all of it's AJAX work.
+This is a plugin that Eldarion uses for all of its AJAX work.

 [![Build Status](https://travis-ci.org/eldarion/eldarion-ajax.png)](https://travis-ci.org/eldarion/eldarion-ajax)